wamp-proto/wamp-proto/spec/basic.md

 URI components (the parts between between `.`) MUST NOT contain `.` and MUST NOT be empty (zero-length strings).

 > We cannot allow `.` in component strings, since `.` is used to separate components, and WAMP associates semantics with resource hierarchies such as in pattern-based subscriptions.
 We cannot allow empty (zero-length) strings as components, since this has special meaning to denote wildcard components with pattern-based subscriptions.
-More about pattern-based subscriptions can be found in part 2 of this document.
+More about pattern-based subscriptions can be found in the specification for the [*Advanced Profile*](advanced.md).

 URIs MUST NOT contain `#`, which is reserved for internal use by *Dealers* and *Brokers*.